mounirbs/django-azure-auth-ms-fabric/README.md

     - **LIVY_BASE_ENDPOINT** = "https://api.fabric.microsoft.com/v1/workspaces/MyWorkSpaceID/lakehouses/MyLakeHouseID/livyapi/versions/2023-12-01".
 Replace MyWorkSpaceID and MyLakeHouseID with the right values.
 You can also use an Apache Livy endpoint, fo example for local tests: http://localhost:8998
     - **LIVY_REQUESTS_TIMEOUT**: The timeout in seconds for the Livy REST API requests
     - **LIVY_SESSION_NAME_PREFIX**: A prefix to use for session names.
 Example: MyApp-.
 A datetime will be appended to this prefix name
-    - **LIVY_SPARK_CONF**: Custom Spark Configuration.
+    - **LIVY_SPARK_CONF**: Optional custom Spark Configuration.
-    For Microsoft Fabric only, an environmentID can be enabled using the Spark configuration *'{"spark.fabric.environmentDetails": {"id": "My_EnvironmentID" }}'*.
+    For Microsoft Fabric only, an environmentID can be enabled using the Spark configuration *"{\"spark.fabric.environmentDetails\": {\"id\": \"My_EnvironmentID\"}}"*.
 You can get the environment ID from your Fabric workspace using the REST API: https://learn.microsoft.com/en-us/rest/api/fabric/environment/items/list-environments?tabs=HTTP.
 If no Environment_ID is specified, the session will default to the workspace's default environment on the default pool.
 For faster startup experience, sessions can use the Starter Pool, a medium-sized and prehydrated live pool that is automatically created for each workspace.
 More information for Starter Pools can be found here: https://learn.microsoft.com/en-us/fabric/data-engineering/configure-starter-pools
+    - **LIVY_SPARK_DEPENDENCIES**: Optional, a comma separated absolute paths to the Python packages to be used in the Spark session.
+For example: *"abfss://...path-to.../Files/packages/mypackage-0.1.0-py3-none-any.whl"*
 - Create groups on Django admin
     - Disable *AUTHENTICATION_BACKENDS = ("azure_auth.backends.AzureBackend",)* on the *settings.py** file
     - Create an admin account using ```python manage.py createsuperuser```